 5: Under President Obama, back in 2016, Homeland Security and FBI warned that Antifa, the left wing anarachist group responsible for countless riots in America, was getting more violent.
 But no real actions were taken by the Obama administration.

 6: America was facing absolutely staggering and sobering statistics with fraud.
 Medicaid fraud alone was costing Americans $140 billion annually and consumer fraud was costing Americans $16 billion annually.
-How will the Trump administration attempt to cut the fraud in America?
+How will the Trump administration attempt to change these sobering numbers?

 Note: According to FBI statitsics, there are an estimated 12.1 million arrests each year in America.
 The number of fatal police shootings average just under 1,000 each year.
-This results in 0.007% of arrests resulting in fatal police shootings annually in America.
+This results in a 0.007% rate of annual fatal police shootings.
 And the number of annual fatal police shootings of unarmed individuals is well below 100 making the rate less than 0.001%.
 It should also be noted there have been many cases of unarmed individuals attacking, and even killing, police officers.

 2/9/17: Trump signs three new executive orders on crime reduction that are "designed to restore safety in America" after stating "criminal cartels" are "destroying the blood of our youth."